Grethe and Jørgen Ingmann

 Jørgen Ingmann was born on 26 April 1925 in Copenhagen, Denmark.
 Grethe Clemmensen was born on 17 June 1938 in Copenhagen, Denmark.
 They met in 1955, were married in 1956 and got divorced in 1975.
 Grethe Ingmann became the first Eurovision winner to die, which was because of cancer on 18 August 1990 in Denmark and Jørgen Ingmann died on 21 March 2015 in Denmark.

-The US success of Jörgen Ingmann's version of Jerry Lordan's instrumental "Apache" (which hit no 1 in US Singles' list in 1961) was largely due to EMI's omission to release The Shadows' original 1960 version in time in the USA.
+The US success of Jörgen Ingmann's version of Jerry Lordan's instrumental "Apache" (which hit no 1 in US Singles' list in 1961) was largely due to EMI's omission to release The Shadows' original 1960 version in time in the US.
 The cover version of the Dane came first and The Shadows' hit could not keep up with it in the US.
-In subsequent years, Jerry Lordan wrote many other instrumental hits for The Shadows (Wonderful Land, Atlantis, Maroc 5).
+In subsequent years, Jerry Lordan wrote many other instrumental hits for The Shadows ("Wonderful Land", Atlantis, Maroc 5).
 The Shadows could never really break through in the US, not even in the wave of the "British Invasion" in the mid-sixties.